March 7, 2019 | Authored by: Vindicia Team Blogs

 Too often, brand interactions only occur at fixed intervals: billing notifications, payment requests, shipping alerts, etc. It's very easy for customers to check out a brand relationship when their awareness of the brand is limited to these fixed, technical interactions.

 The good news is that subscription companies have ample opportunity to engage customers on a regular basis and through multiple channels, thanks to the numerous digital, mobile, web, and social media platforms consumers use today.
 Moreover, it is subscribers who choose their channel of preference, by responding to the communications that they receive in their channel of choice, Digital marketing guru Neil Patel highlighted Dollar Shave Club as a subscription-based business that actively interacts with users across different channels and which keeps its messaging and brand values front and center.
 It's worthwhile for companies to emulate that strategy and make your brand a regular presence to your customers.

 7. Offer a variety of paying options

 People differ in their preferences with respect to paying and billing.
 Some prefer credit cards; others prefer bank debits; others find it easier to track digital payments.
-Some use Android;others, iOS.
+Some use Android; others, iOS.
 Some are committed to the service; others are experimenting with it.
 Some want to be able to cancel any time; others prefer to receive a substantial discount for a long-term commitment.
-Subscription businesses need to offer sufficient variety in payment option to match the lifestyle of potential customers.
+Subscription businesses need to offer sufficient variety in payment options to match the lifestyle of potential customers.

 Interestingly, there's reason to believe that enabling customers to pay upfront for longer subscriptions can improve retention rates beyond monthly billing models.